-Low Cal Vegetarian Summer Succotash Salad Recipe
+Low Cal and Healthy Vegetarian Succotash Salad Recipe

 Sources say that this New World dish’s name originated from the Algonquin Narragansett word for “sohquttahhash,” which means “broken corn kernels.”
 Succotash, back then, was made using produce that the Indians found or grew as part of their diet.
 And, it was shared with colonists who later passed this recipe onto their kin.

-DID YOU KNOW?
-Succotash was commonly used as a main dish during the Great Depression.
+Even in the mid 20th Century, Succotash was commonly used as a main dish during the Great Depression.
 Since most ingredients were readily available and low-cost, families could eat cheaply and still eat nutritionally sound despite the lean years.

-Even so, the classic succotash salad recipe starts with corn, shell beans (like lima beans), tomatoes, beans and sweet peppers.
+The classic succotash salad recipe starts with corn, shell beans (like lima beans), tomatoes, beans and sweet peppers.
 And, depending upon where in the U.S. this salad is made, you’ll find additional ingredients like jalapeños, edamame, black eyed peas, carrots, and more.

 RELATED: Wax Beans with Mint Dressing

-Vegetarian Summer Succotash Salad Recipe
+Succotash Salad Recipe

 - 2 cups green beans fresh, cut and cooked or canned, drained